Gavin DeGraw

 Gavin Shane DeGraw (born February 4, 1977) is an American singer-songwriter.
-DeGraw rose to fame with his song "I Don't Want to Be" from his debut album Chariot (2003); the song became the main theme song for The WB drama series One Tree Hill.
-Other notable singles from his debut album were "Chariot" and "Follow Through".
+DeGraw rose to fame with his song "I Don't Want to Be" from his debut album Chariot (2003); the song became the main theme song for The WB/CW drama series One Tree Hill.
+Other notable singles from his debut album were the title track and "Follow Through".

-His second album, Gavin DeGraw, was released in 2008 and included the top-20 single "In Love with a Girl".
-In 2009, DeGraw released his third album, Free.
+His self-titled second album (2008) was preceded by the top 40-single "In Love with a Girl".
+His third album, Free (2009), saw a commercial decline and served as his final release with J Records.
 His fourth album, Sweeter (2011), spawned the hit single "Not Over You", along with "Soldier" and "Sweeter".
 In 2013, DeGraw released the album Make a Move, while in 2016 he released the album Something Worth Saving.

-In 2022, he released Face the River and a documentary on how he made the record and how he dealt with his parents' death.
+In 2022, he released Face the River and a documentary on how he made the record and how he dealt with his parents' deaths.

 DeGraw's duet with Colbie Caillat on "We Both Know" for the 2013 film Safe Haven received a Grammy Award nomination.

 Early life

 Family and education

 Born February 4, 1977, DeGraw grew up in South Fallsburg, New York.
-His mother, Lynne (née Krieger, 1951–2017), was a detox specialist nurse practitioner, and his father, Wayne DeGraw, was a prison guard; he referenced his father's and mother's respective occupations in the song "I Don't Want to Be".
+His mother, Lynne (née Krieger, 1951–2017), was a detox specialist nurse practitioner, and his father, John Wayne DeGraw, was a corrections officer; he referenced his father's and mother's respective occupations in the song "I Don't Want to Be".
 His father was of Irish descent and his mother was of Russian Jewish ancestry.

 Musical approach

 DeGraw began singing and playing piano at the age of eight.
 He has two older siblings: a sister, Neeka, and a brother, Joey (who is also a musician).
 Growing up in a musical family, he was raised to regard music as part of the fabric of everyday life rather than as a remote show-business ideal.

 As a teenager, DeGraw experienced a personal epiphany when he discovered Ray Charles and Sam Cooke, whose combination of personal charm and emotional commitment struck a chord in the budding musician.
-DeGraw played in a local Catskills group called "The People's Band" with his brother Joey and with local musician and vocalist Steven Levine.
-The band played many of the local hotels and clubs around the Monticello area.
+DeGraw played in a local Catskills group called "The People's Band" with his brother Joey and with local musician and vocalist Steven Levine, Bart and Hal Coopersmith. the band was named from his father's band when he was playing.
+The People's Band played many of the local hotels and clubs around the Monticello area.
 On his brother's advice, DeGraw began writing his own songs.
 He attended Ithaca College on a music scholarship, but found himself spending more time in his dorm room writing songs than attending classes and dropped out after one semester.
 DeGraw then moved to Boston, where he attended the prestigious Berklee College of Music for two semesters while singing in a rock band and playing solo gigs on the side.